 Because the surety assumes responsibility when a contractor fails to fulfill his obligations, the surety company wants to make sure the contractor is a low risk before issuing a bond in the first place.
 Contractors will need to provide the surety information such as financial statements, business information, references, tax returns, a business plan, a bank reference letter, and a job cost breakdown.
 Underwriters analyze the information to determine if the contractor qualifies for the bond, what the premium will be, and if there are any other factors that increase the risk.
 The underwriter then approves or denies the bond application.
 If approved, the underwriter determines terms of the approval, which includes the premium to be charged.

-A Payment and Performance Surety Bond must be a contract requirement.
+A Payment and Performance Surety Bond may be a contract requirement.
 Contractors that are awarded a contract through the bid bond process for such projects as a state Department of Transportation (DOT) project or a Federal project (AIA) are generally required to obtain a payment and performance bond.
+Private entities such as a bank may require a payment and performance bond as well.

 SuretyGroup.com has surety bond programs in place for Payment and Performance Bonds for all contract sizes and classes of business.